kapdom/vue-simple-loader/README.md

 		     }
 	    }
     </script>
-You don't need configure all this options.
-Only "**inProgress"** property is necessary to tell loader when should be displayed.
+You don't need to configure all options.
+Only "**inProgress"** property is necessary to tell loader when it should be displayed.
 ## Properties
 ``inProgress`` *Boolean*  - Show or hide loader.